Honors College History

 Carl and Winifred lee

-In 1961, the faculty of this University, led by Dr. Samuel Clark, made the case to then President, James Miller, that a curriculum that inspired and challenged “the creative and enterprising student in her/his pursuit of academic excellence” was needed at WMU.
+In 1961, the faculty of this University, led by political science professor, Dr. Samuel Clark, made the case to then President, James Miller, that a curriculum that inspired and challenged “the creative and enterprising student in her/his pursuit of academic excellence” was needed at WMU.
 Soon thereafter, an honors college was formed at WMU and its first graduating class consisted of 6 students.

 By the 1980s, honors education was thriving at WMU in two essential respects: engaged faculty and hundreds of talented students and alumni.
 But it took three very important people to elevate the college to even greater heights: Diether Haenicke, President of WMU at that time, and Carl and Winifred Lee.
 As Mr. Lee told the story, President Haenicke approached him and Winnie to make the request for the necessary funding to build a facility equal - in capacity and design - to the needs of our wonderful students.
 They responded with a generous gift that made the dream a reality.
 In October 1990, in gratitude for and in honor of their contribution, the college and the building was dedicated as the Carl and Winifred Lee Honors College.